MemoonaTahira/Survey-template-for-categorization-of-videos/README.md

 # Video Labelling VBA Application

-This is a small VBA based data labelling application for categorizing videos (or images) via PowerPoint.
+This is a VBA based data labelling application for categorizing videos (or images) via PowerPoint.

 Sample screenshot:

 <img src = "Sample_survey.png" width =60% height = 60%>

-This VBA application was developed to categorize the videos of [CrowdFix](https://github.com/MemoonaTahira/CrowdFix) dataset into three categories: Sparse, Dense and Free Flowing, Dense Congested.
+This VBA application was developed to categorize the videos of [CrowdFix](https://github.com/MemoonaTahira/CrowdFix) dataset into three categories: Sparse, Dense and Free Flowing, and Dense Congested.

 ## Workflow: